-Firstly attach the clasp brakes to one side of the chassis.
+Next attach the clasp brakes to one side of the chassis.
 There are tabs on the clasp brakes that locate into slots in the axleguard assembly (2).
 There are two different sets of slots depending on which gauge you are building to.
 The outer ones are for EM/P4 and the inner ones for OO.
 The clasp brakes can now be soldered in place on the chassis but only do one side of the wagon at the moment.
 Make sure that the clasp brakes are hard up against the axleguard assembly.
 The holes can also be used to help pin the clasp brakes to the chassis top plate when soldering.

-Next take the brakegear assembly and attach it to the chassis so that the yolks go through the holes in the brake shoes and the protruding pins in the brakegear linkage engage with the holes in the clasp brake hangers attached to the chassis top plate.
+Take the brakegear assembly and attach it to the chassis so that the yolks go through the holes in the brake shoes and the protruding pins in the brakegear linkage engage with the holes in the clasp brake hangers attached to the chassis top plate.
 See photos below.
-Note that there is a correct way around in relation to the Morton cam side of the vees.
-Refer to Fig.1 and 3b for the correct orientation.
-Solder in place.
+Note that there is a correct way around so that the brake shaft crank lines up with the vees for the main brake shaft.
+Solder in place and trim any excess wire.

-Add the remaining clasp brakes and solder in place.
+Add the remaining clasp brakes to the other side and solder in place.